 I have always been interested in the anatomy and physiology of the human body.
-My mum was a radiographer before she retired, this gave me an interest in medicine and I was always fascinated when she showed me x-rays.
+My mum was a radiographer before she retired.
+This gave me an interest in medicine and I was always fascinated when she showed me x-rays.
 Through my mum, I also gained an interest in alternative/complementary therapies.
 I decided on osteopathy as a career after observing first hand how osteopathy benefited a young relative of mine.

 My passion since a young age has been horses.
 After completing my A levels, I qualified as a riding instructor and stable manager and worked in the equine industry for several years.
 I started my training as an osteopath as a mature student and continued to teach riding while I trained.
-Although I don’t own my own horse, I have a horse share arrangement and ride twice a week in the New Forest.

 When I am not at work